Weighted Projective Lines and Rational Surface Singularities: The Total Space

-The left hand side is derived equivalent to $Y^{\ox}$, and the right hand side is derived equivalent to $\bT^{\ox}:=\bTot(\cO_{\bX}(-\ox)$ by \ref{tilting on stack T}, so the result follows. \end{proof} We give a simple criterion for when the above is an equivalence later in \ref{stackminres 2A}.
+We give a simple criterion for when the above is an equivalence later in \ref{stackminres 2A}.
 Note that the above result is formally very similar to the case of quotient singularities, where the reconstruction algebra embeds into the quotient stack $[\KK^2/G]$, but this embedding is also very rarely an equivalence.